rachayita/OpsNotes/rust/rust.md

   - `iter()` iterates over &T
   - `iter_mut()` iterates over &mut T
   - `into_iter()` iterates over T
+- **iterator adapter**: functions which take an `Iterator` and return another `Iterator`
+  - they are form of **adapter pattern**

 ## closure
 - closures: anonymous function-like construct you can store in a variable
 - it borrows:
   - when rust creates a closure, it can automatically borrow a ref to a captured variable
   - closure refers to a captured variable, so it must have a ref to it
+  - cannot outlive captured reference's lifetime, therefore no gc required
 - types are locked into the closure in first use
   - we get a type error if we try to use a different type with the same closure
 - rust offers two ways for closure to get data from enclosing scopes: